-The 2018-2022 Consolidated Plan identifies several needs, goals, strategies and priorities that could be implemented through investment in public facilities and improvements.
-The City will prioritize activities that fulfill a high-priority need identified in the 2018-2022 Consolidated Plan.
-This could be a service gap which cannot be adequately filled in an existing facility, or a currently unmet need.
+The 2023-2027 Consolidated Plan identifies needs, goals, and strategies for the community, many of which could be advanced through investment in public facilities and improvements.
+The City will prioritize activities that address a need identified in the 2023-2027 Consolidated Plan.
+This could be to assist in the preservation of existing community facility or be a new facility to help vulnerable households meet their basic needs.
 The following will also receive consideration:

 - 1. Geographic Equity and Opportunity.
 The City will support efforts to ensure that funding for public facilities and improvements are equitably distributed among neighborhoods.
-Projects should include one or more of the following: - Improve the safety and livability of the neighborhood; - b.
+Projects should include one or more of the following: - a.
+Improve the safety and livability of the neighborhood; - b.
 Increase access to quality public and private facilities and services; - c.
 Reduce the isolation of income groups within areas through revitalization of deteriorating neighborhoods; or - d.
-Restore and preserve properties of special historic, architectural, or aesthetic character. - Conserving Energy Resources.
-The City will support efforts to improve energy efficiency improvements in non-profit facilities that primarily serve residents who are low-income or low-income neighborhoods.
-Applicants should have an energy assessment completed that identifies the needs and how improvements would reduce energy costs and resources. - 3.
+Restore and preserve properties of special historic, architectural, or aesthetic character. - 2.
+Conservation and Resiliency.
+The City will support efforts to improve energy efficiency and severe weather preparedness in non-profit facilities that primarily serve residents who are low-income or low-income neighborhoods.
+Applicants should have an energy assessment completed that identifies the needs and how improvements would reduce energy costs and resources, and identify how they plan to address severe weather emergencies that may impact the population they serve. - 3.
 Architectural Barriers.
 The City will support efforts to address architectural and physical barriers in nonprofit facilities (except housing).
 Any improvements must meet federal, state and local requirements for access. - 4.
 Address Emerging Needs.
 Certain issues are emerging and in need of attention and creative solutions.
 The City of Bellingham aims to remain responsive to the needs of local agencies as new priorities and opportunities arise especially prioritizing neighborhoods that lack opportunities for local residents and provide services for special needs groups.

-B. Population Served (30 points max)
+B. Population Served (25 points max)